Ebrasheed/final_project/README.md

 **Author**: [Ebrahim Rasheed]

 **Summary**: This tutorial walks you through creating a basic webpage using HTML.
 The webpage will display the name "Darrel Truman," the college he attends, his major, year in college, and three clubs he is a part of.
+It will also include additional features like images, links, and a footer.

 **Target Audience**: Beginners with no prior knowledge of web development.
 Suitable for individuals aged 14+ who are interested in learning the basics of HTML.